Musical Theatre Podcast | Episode 2 – All About Jukebox Musicals

 Resources – Video

-Singing in the Rain.
-The classic 1952 movie musical with Gene Kelly, Donald O’Connor, and Debbie Reynolds.
-Singing in the Rain is a great film that everyone should see.
+Singing in the Rain (1952 Movie).
+The is a classic movie musical with Gene Kelly, Donald O’Connor, and Debbie Reynolds that everyone should see.
 In particular prepare to have your mind blown watching the number “Moses Supposes.”
 How do their feet do that!?

-Tommy.
-This is the 1975 movie of The Who’s musical Tommy.
+Tommy (1975 Movie).
 I haven’t seen all of this movie, but I will say two things.
-First, I think everyone in this film and making it was likely on drugs.
+First, I think everyone who was in this film, and everyone who was making this film was probably on drugs, like a lot of drugs.
 Second, this movie is not appropriate for children, and deals with themes of child abuse, and sexual abuse.
-Just want to give a heads up, because this subject matter might be one that some people would like to avoid.
+Just want to give a heads up, because this subject matter might be one that some people may want to avoid.

 Resources – Websites